 Kristie Sullivan, M.P.H.

-As Vice President of Research Policy, Ms. Sullivan promotes more human-relevant alternatives to the use of animals in the research and testing of drugs, chemicals, pesticides, and other products through outreach to companies, federal agencies, legislators, and others.
+As Vice President of Research Policy, Ms. Sullivan directs our efforts to promote human-relevant alternatives to the use of animals in medical research, education, and the testing of drugs, chemicals, and other products through scientific scholarship and outreach to companies, federal agencies, legislators, and others.

 In addition to coordinating ICAPO’s activities at OECD, Ms. Sullivan serves on a number of committees and expert groups related to specific animal testing issues, such as the OECD QSAR Toolbox Management Team.